sdss/sdsstools/README.md

 ## Click daemon command

-The [daemonizer](src/sdsstools/daemonizer.py) module  a [Click](https://palletsprojects.com/p/click/) command group that allows to spawn a daemon, stop, and restart it.
-Internally the module uses [daemonocle](https://github.com/jnrbsn/daemonocle) (the package is not included with `sdsstools` and needs to be installed manually).
+The [daemonizer](src/sdsstools/daemonizer.py) module implements a [Click](https://palletsprojects.com/p/click/) command group that allows to spawn a daemon, and to stop and restart it.
+Internally the module uses [daemonocle](https://github.com/jnrbsn/daemonocle) (the package is not installed with `sdsstools` and needs to be pip-installed manually).

 A simple example of how to use `daemonizer` is